For those planning to take the Tram down, be sure to check the Tram operating schedule prior to hiking up. It is currently closed.

 One of Lake Tahoe's best half-day hikes, the Shirley Canyon trail takes you from flowing waterfalls and the high alpine Shirley Lake to huge granite boulders and blooming wildflowers with endless natural beauty for you to enjoy.

-Please note: For those planning to take the Tram down, be sure to check the Tram operating schedule prior to hiking up.
-It is currently closed.
 This hike is 3 miles to Shirley Lake and another 2 miles to High Camp with a total elevation gain of 2,000 feet, so it is a challenging trail.
 Allow at least 3 hours to do this hike round trip.
 This is a dog-friendly trail.

 To access the trailhead, go to the end of Squaw Peak Road and park on the side of the road.
 There are a large sign and trail map at the trailhead.

 What to Bring

 - The trail alternates between shady and sun-exposed sections, so make sure bring sunscreen, sunglasses and a brimmed hat

 - There are steep and rocky sections along the trail, so sturdy hiking boots with good traction are strongly recommended